brylevkirill/notes/Machine Learning.md

   "Bias is how well the best hypothesis in your hypothesis class would perform in reality, whereas variance is how much performance degradation is introduced from having finite training data."

-  "Bias is a learner's tendency to consistently learn the same wrong thing."
-  "Variance is the tendency to learn random things irrespective of the real signal."

   "Bias-variance decomposition in understanding the prediction error incurred by statistical models:
   - the bias component of prediction error reflects the inability of a model to represent the systematic patterns that govern the observations
   - the variance component of prediction error reflects the sensitivity of the model’s predictions to different observations of the same problem

-Together, bias and variance additively contribute to the total prediction error:  mean squared error = (bias)^2 + error variance + noise
+Together, bias and variance additively contribute to the total prediction error:  mean squared error = (bias)^2 + error variance + noise.
 Bias-variance tradeoff characterizes how robust algorithm is to errors in its modeling assumptions (bias) or to errors in the training data (variance)."